 Cons: Gophers get shy of this trap and will fill it with dirt more often than traps set inside gopher runs.

 Pros: A noose type trap with a powerful spring.
 It fits the entrance of the holes nicely.
 It is easy to see when it is tripped without digging.
 It kills cleanly.

 Cons: Gophers can become shy of this trap as well and fill it with dirt (it is similarly designed to black box gopher trap).
-There have been a number of knock offs of this trap claiming to be the real ones.
-These knock offs will break within a year.
+There have been a number of off brand imitations of this trap claiming to be the real ones.
+These “knock offs” will break within a year.
 If you choose to use it, make sure you buy the real one.

 Pros: Some people swear by them.
 They are available at most hardware stores

 Cons: They do not always kill and once a gopher survives will not go near another trap.